smol-go/smol-tcp/README.md

-A tcp server written in golang
+A simple tcp server written in golang